PlayFab/MpsPowershell/README.md

     # If everything succeeded, there will now be a .nupkg file in \MpsPowershell\bin that you can publish to PowerShell Gallery.
     ```
-1. **optional** There is a C# project, CustomPsModule, that is used to manually generate some cmdlets that were easier to write in C# than in Powershell.
-That project is found in  [\MpsPowershell\resources\CustomPsModule](MpsPowershell/resources/CustomPsModule), and its build output is checked into [\MpsPowershell\custom\CustomPsModule](MpsPowershell/custom/CustomPsModule).
-If you need to make changes to that project, just build it in Visual Studio and copy the build output there.

 ## Contact Us
 We love to hear from our developer community!